Proverbs 10:1 Who is Your Father and Mother?

 As you go through this week, keep these two questions in your heart: Who is my Father? and Who is my Mother?

-If you are being mocked for being "too serious" about Jesus, look up.
-Your Heavenly Father is glad.
-Your true brethren are those walking the narrow path right beside you.
-Don’t let the "heaviness" of the world pull you down.
+Don’t let the "heaviness" of these disagreements pull you down.
 This "light affliction" is working for you a far more exceeding and eternal weight of glory.

-Stay wise, brothers and sisters.
+Stay wise, and stay prayerful, brothers and sisters.